Hamidullah Qadri: Career

 Having developed through the Derbyshire Academy, Qadri made his List A debut for the county against South Africa A at Derby on 29 May 2017.

 He made his first-class debut for Derbyshire against Glamorgan at Sophia Gardens, Cardiff, in the 2017 County Championship on 26 June 2017, taking five wickets in the second innings.
 On his debut, he became the first player to be born in the year 2000 to play in the County Championship and the youngest to represent Derbyshire in a first-class match.

 He made his Twenty20 debut for Derbyshire in the 2017 NatWest t20 Blast against Lancashire on 16 July 2017.

 Qadri was added to England's under-19 squad in July 2017 for their matches against India.
 He was later named in the England Young Lions squad to play a tri-series against South Africa and Namibia as a warm-up for the 2018 Under-19 World Cup.

 In September 2019, Qadri joined Kent County Cricket Club ahead of the 2020 season.
 The following month, he was named in the England under-19 cricket team's squad for a 50-over tri-series in the Caribbean.
 In December 2019, he was named in England's squad for the 2020 Under-19 Cricket World Cup.

+Qadri left Kent at the end of his contract in October 2024.